strmlineapp-ux/agileflow/src/docs/authentication-blueprint.md

 *   **Reject:** The administrator clicks "Reject."
 The system deletes the user's document from Firestore and revokes their authentication token.

 **Step 5: Access Granted or Denied**
 The user will be granted full access the next time they refresh the application (if approved) or will be unable to log in (if rejected).
+They may then be prompted to link their Google Calendar separately if they haven't already.

 ---